MaxHalford/maxhalford.github.io/content/blog/dynamic-on-screen-keyboards.md

 I suggest trying out the keyboard for yourself.
 For example, you can see that it reduces the distance for the three predefined titles by a non-negligible amount:

-- The Last Dance goes from 64 to 12 (x5.3)
+- The Last Dance goes from 64 to 14 (x4.6)
-- House of Cards goes from 73 to 16 (x4.5)
+- House of Cards goes from 73 to 17 (x4.3)
-- Peaky Blinders goes from 57 to 17 (x3.4)
+- Peaky Blinders goes from 57 to 18 (x3.2)

 ## Refining the probability model

 One of the first things I noticed with this dynamic keyboard is that if I press `e`, the next suggested character is an empty space.
 I checked, and this is statistically correct.
-But it doesn't make sense to suggest an empty space as the second character of a title.
-Therefore I tried out using a more granular probability model.
+But it doesn't make sense to suggest an empty space as the second character of a movie title -- or any English sentence for that matter.
+Therefore, I tried out using a more granular probability model.
 I baked in the position of the next character.
 This essentially boils down to performing more counting and storing more values.

 $$P(c_i \mid c_{i-1}) = \frac{\sum_{w \in W}\sum_{j = 1}^{|w|} \mathbb{1}(i = j, w_{j-1} = c_{i-1}, w_j = c_i)}{\sum_{w \in W}\sum_{j = 1}^{|w|} \mathbb{1}(i = j, w_{j-1} = c_{i-1})}$$